input-output-hk/catalyst-core/book/src/07_web_api/generic.md

 ## Pre-voting stage

-- It is assumed that all vote plans on the blockchain are already present in the genesis block, Json-encoded vote plan(s) loaded from file.
+- Vote plans on the blockchain are already present in the genesis block, Json-encoded vote plan(s) loaded from file.
-- Proposal submission.
-In order to submit a proposal for funding, a project owner submits a special proposal transaction to the blockchain.
+- In order to submit a proposal for funding, a project owner submits a special proposal transaction to the blockchain.

 ## Voting stage